devxhub/devxhub-autofix/README.rst

 The DEVXHUB |Version| |Build Status| |Coverage| |MIT License|
 =============================================================

-*The Dxh* is a magnificent app, inspired by Dev, that corrects errors in previous console commands.
+*The DEVxHUB* is a magnificent app, inspired by Dev, that corrects errors in previous console commands.

-Is *The Dxh* too slow? `Try the experimental instant mode! <#experimental-instant-mode>`__
+Is *The DEVxHUB* too slow? `Try the experimental instant mode! <#experimental-instant-mode>`__

 [[gif with examples][examples-link]][examples-link]